Nikon FG: Exposure Control and Metering

 The FG's metering system is controlled by a micro-computer which measures center-weighted brightness, using a sensitive silicon photodiode (SPD) sensor.
 The metering system performs 'instant stop down metering', where the meter reading is taken after the lens is stopped down but before the mirror flips up and the shutter opens.

-In 'P' (Programmed AE) mode, the micro-computer calculates stepless aperture (f/stop) and stepless shutter speed using pre-programmed values.
+In 'P' (Programmed AE) mode, the camera calculates stepless aperture (f/stop) and stepless shutter speed using pre-programmed values.

-In 'A' (Aperture Priority AE) mode, the micro-computer calculates a stepless shutter speed for a given user-selected aperture value.
+In 'A' (Aperture Priority AE) mode, the camera calculates a stepless shutter speed for a given user-selected aperture value.

 In 'M' (Manual Exposure Control) mode, the user selects both aperture and shutter speed, and the metering system provides a suggested shutter speed (indicated in the viewfinder) for the selected aperture.

 Viewfinder

 The viewfinder consists of a fixed, eye-level pentaprism providing a magnification of 0.84x, with a 50 mm lens set at infinity and approximately 92% frame coverage.

 The focusing screen is a standard Nikon 'K-type' screen with: